 "Now late on the Sabbath, as the first day of the weeks was DRAWING NEAR . . ."
 (Holy Bible in Its Original Order, Second Edition)

-Note that the above scripture says that after the Sabbath day it was drawing TOWARD the first day of the week.
-Days in the Bible did not begin at midnight as they do today but ran from SUNSET to SUNSET, a natural, common sense way of determining when days started and stopped!
+Days in the Bible did not begin at midnight as they do today but ran from SUNSET to SUNSET.
 The seventh or Sabbath day ran from sunset Friday to sunset Saturday.

 What does Matthew 28:1 tell us?
 It states that two "Marys," about the time the Sabbath was ending (Saturday evening) went to check on Jesus' tomb.
 The logical time sequence of this verse actually confirms that a Biblical Sabbath observance occurred from sunset Friday to sunset Saturday after Jesus died.
 There is no support here whatsoever for going to church on Sunday, since THIS visit to the tomb happened Saturday night!